 From stakeholder research to data, analytics, and impact measurement, many components go into creating a sustainable content strategy.
 In this post, we’ll help you cut through the noise to create a plan that produces great results over time while helping you build capacity and minimize adverse impacts.

 Good content can be one of your organization’s strongest business assets.
-However, content marketers also note significant industry challenges.
-According to the Content Marketing Institute:
+However, content marketers also note significant challenges with a constantly changing industry and ongoing challenges related to AI.

-In order to build trust and see results from content strategy, you need to provide well-written content based on your expertise and experience that addresses people’s specific pain points and answers their questions.
+In order to build trust and see results from content strategy, you need to provide useful content based on your expertise and experience that addresses people’s specific pain points and answers their questions.
 A great content strategy can help you do this.

 A content marketer wants lots of visits, and we want those visitors to stay as long as possible.
 We want low bounce rates and long visits.
 Those are considered success metrics.
 But in the long run, we need to think about the desired outcome for us and for our visitors, and look for ways to meet those goals as efficiently as possible.